TheDublord/Pi-Tools/README.md

 # Pi-Tools

-This is my little space for adding helpful scripts to help you with your Raspberry Pi.
-No garuetees that theyll work for everyone, but if you do have an issue, do let me know.
+A repo containing helpful scripts for your Raspberry Pi.
+No garuetees that theyll work for everyone, but if you have an issue, do let me know.

 # Pi Infoz